Understanding Dyslexia & How We Can Help

 What Is Dyslexia?

 Dyslexia is a specific learning difference that is neurological in origin.
-It is characterised by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
-Dyslexia is not related to intelligence—in fact, many individuals with dyslexia are highly creative, insightful, and capable learners.
+It is characterised by difficulties with accurate and/or fluent word recognition, and by poor spelling & decoding abilities.
+Dyslexia is not related to intelligence—in fact, many individuals with dyslexia are highly creative, insightful and capable learners.
+Early intervention and the right support through explicit, evidence-based instruction can help your child to read and write.

 Children with dyslexia may:

-Struggle to sound out words or recognise familiar words automatically
+Struggle to sound out words and/or recognise familiar words automatically

 Have difficulty with spelling and rely on a phonetic approach to spell words